Rollingwood Management Inc. abides by the Federal Fair Housing Act; the Act prohibits discrimination in housing due to :

 - Familial status (including children under the age of 18 living with parents or legal custodians; pregnant women and people securing custody of children under 18)

 - Creed (City of Austin)

 The Fair Housing Act covers most housing.
-In some circumstances, the Act exempts owner occupied buildings with no more than four units, single-family housing sold or rented without the use of a broker and housing operated by organization and private clubs that limit occupancy to members.
+In some circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family housing sold or rented without the use of a broker and housing operated by an organization and private clubs that limit occupancy to members.

 What Is Prohibited?

-In the Sale and Rental of Housing: No one may take any of the following actions based on race, color, national origin, religion, sex, familial status, gender identity, marital statues, student statues, creed or handicap:
+In the Sale, and Leasing of Housing: No one may take any of the following actions based on race, color, national origin, religion, sex, familial status, gender identity, marital status, student status, creed or handicap: